If-Null-True/icons/README.md

 * Do not stretch or distort the logos
 * Do not alter the colour of the logos
 * When using the logos and / or their associated brands, please be respectful
-* Credit If Null True Studios (e.g. The OggyP Social logo was created by If Null True Studios)
+* Credit If Null True Studios (e.g. The OggyP Social logo was created by If Null True Studios) unless given explicit permission from [kElnaDev](https://github.com/kElnaDev) to exclude it

 ## Credits